Deccan Plateau: Etymology

 The word Deccan is an anglicised version of the Prakrit word ', which evolved from the Sanskrit word dakṣiṇa, meaning "south".

 History

 Carbon dating shows that ash mounds associated with Neolithic cultures in region date back to 8000 BCE.
-Towards the beginning of 1000 BCE, iron technology spread through the region though geological evidence does not point to a fully developed Bronze Age in existence prior to the Iron Age.
-Since at least the 1st century BCE, the region was connected to the Silk Road and was involved in trade with the Mediterranean and East Asia.
+Towards the beginning of 1000 BCE, iron technology spread through the region, though geological evidence does not point to a fully developed Bronze Age in existence prior to the Iron Age.
+Since at least 1st century BCE, the region has been connected to the Silk Road and was involved in trade with the Mediterranean and East Asia.